Honeymoon in Peru

 After lunch we drove for miles and miles across desert.
 We hadn’t realised there was so much desert in Peru but nothing like the Sahara – in fact like nothing like we’ve seen before.

-Then to the Nascar lines.
+Then to the Nazca lines.
 Due to bad safety records with flying trips over the lines this option wasn’t open to us.
 Instead we climbed a viewing tower… Well I say a viewing tower I think it was an old water tower that had been moved.
-The Nascar lines were seriously underwhelming.
+The Nazca lines were seriously underwhelming.
 We both expected a little more.
 The Peruvian government had also chopped one in half when it built the highway.

 However the scenery was fabulous ….
 Stunning !!!!!